/THE NEW PATRON AGE/

-Every musician believes this — even the ones who have found the most success and favor.
-Artists struggle to control their art, the percentages that record labels take in exchange for the work they do is far too high, and at the end of the day, the musicians aren’t the ones in control.
+Every musician believes this — including the ones who’ve found the most success and favor.
+Artists struggle to control their art, the percentages that record labels take is far too high, and at the end of the day the musicians simply aren’t the ones in control.

 One of the artists most emblematic of this reality is also one of my favorites: Prince, who in the 1990s changed his name to an unpronounceable symbol.
-To this day many people are under the impression that he did this just because he was weird, but that’s not the case at all.
-He did it because he had grown so frustrated with the creative limitations and predatory tactics of his label, Warner Bros, that he rejected his name entirely in an attempt to break his contract.
+Though to this day most people assume he did this because he was weird, that’s not the case at all.
+Prince changed his name because he had grown so frustrated with the creative limitations and predatory tactics of his label, Warner Bros, that he rejected his name entirely in an attempt to break his contract.

-Prince found fame early, independently creating his first album and signing a deal with Warner Bros at the age of 19.
-Twenty years later, he re-signed with the same label for a six-album contract worth $100 million dollars.
-Though that sounds like a lot, this was where the issues began.
-You see, a majority of that money was actually a series of advances which required each of his albums to sell 5 million copies.
+Prince, who found fame early, signed a deal with Warner Bros at the age of 19.
+Twenty years later, he re-signed with that same label for a six-album contract worth $100 million dollars.
+Though that sounds like a lot, the majority of that money was actually a series of advances which required each of his albums to sell 5 million copies.

-Prince, being a prolific artist that moved from project to project with quickness, seemed to have no interest in turning every album into a # 1 hit.
-Though Purple Rain sold 14 million copies, other releases of his sold way under the 5-million mark.
+Prince, being a prolific artist that moved from project to project with quickness, seemed to have no interest in turning every album into a #1 hit — and many of his releases prior to this deal were selling way under the 5-million mark.

-Warner Bros knew this, and in actuality the terms of the contract were a tactic to get Prince to slow down and release music at a more gradual pace in order to not over-saturate the market.
+In actuality, the terms of the contract were a tactic by Warner Bros to get Prince to slow down and release music at a more gradual pace in order to not over-saturate the market.
 They wanted him to spend more time promoting each album with tours, singles, and music videos.
-Prince, used to releasing music yearly and the owner of a literal vault full of music, wanted to move faster.
+Prince, accustomed to releasing music yearly and the owner of a literal vault full of music, wanted to move faster.

 Sadly, it didn’t work.
 Prince was stuck releasing music through Warner Bros, and many of the albums he submitted to the label wouldn’t see the light of day for years.
 In a rare moment of public vulnerability, Prince wrote about it directly, saying that the process was painful and that “record labels had no right to enslave the creators.”
 Prince would reclaim his name upon the expiration of his contract, but he continued to be a vocal critic of the music industry for the rest of his life.
 Prince took plenty of opportunities to tell the world about the brokenness of the artist-label relationship, even on the music industry’s own stages.
 During his acceptance speech for an ‘Artist of the Decade’ award he use his time to encourage artists to understand that they were “playing someone else’s game” and subtly encouraged the entire room to get out of their contracts.